Picture Of Human Cell With Labels

 7. Seek Clarification: Don't be afraid to ask questions if you don't understand something.
 Consult textbooks, online resources, or your instructors for clarification.

 8. Relate to Real-World Examples: Think about how cellular processes are related to real-world phenomena, such as disease, aging, and development.
-For instance, understanding the role of mitochondria can help you understand the causes of certain diseases.
+To give you an idea, understanding the role of mitochondria can help you understand the causes of certain diseases.

 9. Draw Your Own Diagrams: Create your own picture of human cell with labels.
 This active engagement with the material can significantly improve retention and comprehension.